-- If you are using Windows authentication then you need to ensure that you have appropriate user permissions to administer each of the system-wide and company specific databases (typically 'sysadmin') - If you are using SQL Server authentication the you need a minimum of two SQL users: - An administrative user that typically requires 'sysadmin' permissions on all the SYSPRO databases. - A standard user that typically requires db_datareader and db_datawriter permissions on all the SYSPRO databases. - In addition, you can configure that each SYSPRO operator has their own SQL login in which case each of these SQL logins also requires db_datareader and db_datawriter permissions on all the SYSPRO databases.
+- If you are using Windows authentication, then you need to ensure that you have appropriate user permissions to administer each of the system-wide and company specific databases (typically 'sysadmin') - If you are using SQL Server authentication, then you need a minimum of two SQL users: - An administrative user that typically requires 'sysadmin' permissions on all the SYSPRO databases. - A standard user that typically requires db\datareader and db\datawriter permissions on all the SYSPRO databases. - In addition, you can configure that each SYSPRO operator has their own SQL login in which case each of these SQL logins also requires db\datareader and db\datawriter permissions on all the SYSPRO databases.

-If you notice one or more SQL users with permissions greater than summarized above then you should investigate whether the SQL Users are required and whether their permissions are greater than required.
+If you notice one or more SQL users with permissions greater than summarized above, then you should investigate whether the SQL Users are required and whether their permissions are greater than required.